iris-edu/stationxml-seed-converter/README.md

 ### Downloading releases

-Releases of the stationxml-seed-converter can be downloaded from the project release page:
+Releases of the stationxml-seed-converter can be downloaded from the project's release page:

 [https://github.com/iris-edu/stationxml-seed-converter/releases](https://github.com/iris-edu/stationxml-seed-converter/releases)